anatolysakhno/booking.webtest/README.md

 # booking.webtest
-> A Sample test automation project used for Code Review practive sessions This is a sample test to check the registration, login, logout and search by location then validate that a specific hotel appears in the search result
+> A Sample test automation project used for Code Review practive sessions.

+This is a sample test to check the registration, login, logout and search by location then validate that a specific hotel appears in the search result